 - On the note of sweetness, I have also tried these muffins with panela/rapadura sugar and they worked a treat.

-- Finally, the yoghurt!
-Not all vegan yoghurts are created equal.
+- Not all vegan yoghurts are created equal.
 For this recipe (and for all baking uses, really) you want a thick yoghurt.
 That’s why I don’t recommend almond yoghurt for any baking purposes – it seems to be a lot more watery than it’s counterparts.

 - I have, however, successfully used almond in this recipe, just to check.
 If you really insist on using almond yoghurt, the psyllium husk is not optional.
 It will help suck up the extra moisture and stop them from becoming a soggy mess.